keboola/connection-docs/storage/tokens/index.md

 {: .image-popup}
 ![Screenshot - Component limited token](/storage/tokens/component-limited.png)

-You can then give away the token to the administrator of the database process and be sure that they can use only that particular component in that particular bucket (while they can still reconfigure it, e.g. update the extraction queries).
+You can then give away the token to the maintainer of the database process and be sure that they can use only that particular component in that particular bucket (while they can still reconfigure it, e.g. update the extraction queries).
-Also, being able to write to a **limited** set of buckets is a good way how to prevent accidentally overwriting data.
+Also, being able to write to a limited set of buckets is a good way how to prevent accidentally overwriting data.